LiberlandHacker/OSSP-CS/Term-04/satan/satanic-culture/blastAndBlamIt.md

 # Blast and Blam It

-By Jonathan A. McCormick, Jr. 05 May 2023.
+By Levia⸸han Andras McMornings⸸ar 05 May 2023.

 To the tune of "Be Our Guest" from Disney's "Beauty and the Beast".